Tell Abraq: History

 As with Ed-Dur, there is evidence of extensive trade links between the people of Tell Abraq and Mesopotamia, Iran and the Indus Valley.
-Finds include two Harappan cubical weights, distinctive Harappan carnelian and agate jewellery and tin and ivory from Afghanistan.
-An ivory comb found at the site has been linked through its decorative form to Bactria.
+Finds include two Harappan cubical weights, distinctive Harappan carnelian and agate jewellery and an ivory duck figurine, and tin and ivory from Afghanistan.
+An ivory comb and pottery found at the site has been linked through its decorative form to Bactria.
 There is evidence that bronze was both refined and cast at the site.

 Some 600 sherds of red-ridged Barbar pottery at Tel Abraq show distinct links to Umm Al Nar island and also ancient 'Tilmun', or Bahrain.

 Tell Abraq boasts the largest collection of faunal remains uncovered on any archaeological site within the Arabian Peninsula.
 Domesticated animals such as sheep, goats and cattle were reared, while locally available wild animals such as gazelle and oryx were hunted.
 Fish and shellfish as well as turtles and dugongs from the Persian Gulf were eaten extensively.
 Digs have uncovered over 100,000 animal bone remains.

 Both Tell Abraq and Shimal and Seih Al Harf in Ras Al Khaimah show a continuation from the Umm Al Nar to Wadi Suq periods, although Shimal has yielded a preponderance of the distinctive Wadi Suq burials.
 The tower at Tell Abraq continued to be occupied throughout this period, with evidence of a changing lifestyle among its occupants and more dependence on seafood.
 Further possible links between these two communities (through Ed-Dur) is provided by Iron Age pottery finds at Tell Abraq, which include similar artefacts to those found at Shimal.